NC Strawberry Farms, Research, Consumer Info, Local Strawberries, and more!

 Strawberry Plasticulture Notebook.
 A brand new 160+ page manual is fully updated with the latest information on growing strawberries in the platiculture system.
 Compiled by Dr. Barclay Poling and filled with stunning full color photographs, this guide has all the information you need – from getting started, to costs and returns, production cycle information, strawberry varieties, IPM, freez protection, and much more. $75 members, $125 non-members, plus $6 shipping & $5 handling.

 The Strawberry Grower subscription.
-Sent to all members, either by U.S. mail or, on request, by email (pdf file).
-Researchers, libraries, and non-profit organizations may subscribe to the NCSA monthly newsletter for a $15 subscription fee.
-The subscription does not include voting rights or other privileges of membership.
+Sent to all members, either by U.S. mail or by email (pdf file).
+Members, researchers, libraries, and non-profit organizations may subscribe to receive a printed copy of the NCSA monthly newsletter for a $50 annual subscription fee.
+Voting privileges are only for members of the association.

 Strawberry Time This 16-page coloring/activity book for children explains how strawberries are raised in our area and includes recipes and activities pages.
 Designed for preschoolers through 4th grade, it is a good resource for farms which offer school tours, and for teachers, home schoolers, etc..
 (See the “Educators” section of this website to view this publication.).
 The booklets are printed every spring, with quantities based on orders received in advance of publication (usually with a mid-March deadline).
 If you want a large quantity, please try to order in February/March; smaller quantities are generally available year-round.
 Visit the “Membership” section of this website for a current order form for growers; educators and consumers with small orders may use the form in their sections of the website.

 Temporada de fresa is a Spanish language version of the Strawberry Time booklet.
 Good for health department, community organizations, farms which serve Hispanic populations, etc. Quantities are limited; contact NCSA.